nationalparkservice/acoustic_discovery/README.md

 * Background Noise
     * Rain or heavy overlap in species calls
 * Audio Encoding
-    * The training audio is 44.1kHz sampling rate and 60 or 90kbps mp3 encoding.
+    * **The training audio is 44.1kHz sampling rate and 60 or 90kbps mp3 encoding.
-     Using a similar or better encoding is advised.
-To illustrate, below a plot of the probabilities for the test file in the code example above.
-The wav series is the original 90kbps decoded to wav and the 320k and 60k series are the wav re-encoded to mp3.
-The higher quality 320k matches much closer the original signal than the 60k.
+     Using a similar or better encoding is advised.** To illustrate, below a plot of the probabilities for the test file in the code example above.
+The wav series is the original 90kbps decoded to wav and the 320kbps and 60kbps series are the wav re-encoded to mp3.
+The higher quality 320kbps matches much closer the original signal than the 60kbps.

 ![alt text](./static/Encoding_Interference_Example.png "Encoding Interference")